altocodenl/TODIS/readme.md

 If we reshuffle the logic so that the withdrawal comes before the deposit, we might reduce the chance of an inconsistency, but not altogether eliminate it.
 Since calls don't happen instantly, no matter how fast they are, if our system does more than one thing at a time, we will encounter this issue.

 What we are facing here is a *consistency* issue.
 We have logic that is correct if things happen one at a time, but that stops being correct if a specific set of parallel calls takes place.
+In the case of `transfer`, issues will arise if two transfers concerning related accounts happen in parallel.
+It's this shared nature of the data which makes parallel calls problematic.

 Interestingly enough, adding more space (memory), even if distributed across multiple geographical locations, doesn't create consistency issues if you are doing things one at a time.
 But, since memory in disparate geographical locations can only be accessed by processors at the very same location, in practice increasing the amount of processors, and therefore we have the same problem.

 Also interestingly enough, systems that are in a single computer but have multiple processors have the same problem, even if they don't have memory in different geographical locations.
 The problem of consistency or parallelism is not related with splitting a system in space.

+Also also interestingly enough, we could encounter the same problem in a system that has a single processor.
+If the processor chooses to treat all calls equally and process them in parallel, it could perfectly be the case that it generates inconsistencies by expanding two calls to `transfer` at the same time (step 1 for transfer 1, then step 1 for transfer 2, then step 2 for transfer 1, etc.).
+So even with a single processor, expanding calls in parallel can generate the same type of problem.

+To summarize our point so far: consistency issues arise when we attempt to respond to multiple calls in parallel, that is, instead of responding to one call and then to another call, and there is some shared data concerning both calls that is modified by one of the calls.

 How could we tackle this problem?
 In my view, there are only two solutions.